Shashank545/SuperVised_ML/Logistic_Regression_Projects/README.md

-This is a concise dossier of Logis Regression based Machine Learning asiignments along with used datasets.
+This is a concise dossier of Logistic Regression based Machine Learning assignments along with related datasets.
 I have taken a very basic step-by-step approach to help anyone understand it with ease.

 # Dependencies to execute the notebook:
 Python 3.6.x